-The purpose of art therapy is essentially one of healing and can be successfully applied to clients with physical, mental or emotional problems, diseases and disorders.
+The purpose of art psychotherapy is essentially one of healing and it has been successfully applied to clients with physical, mental or emotional problems, diseases and disorders.

-Giving back through community art projects gives meaning, a sense of appreciation and makes the world a beautiful place.
-Community art creates a more inclusive society by engagement.
+Giving back through community art projects gives us a sense of fulfillment and appreciation, especially when we contribute to building a more inclusive society.